-At June 30, 2013 and throughout the year, the Organization has maintained cash balances with one of its financial institutions in excess of federally insured limits.
-Given the current economic environment and risks in the banking industry, there is risk that these deposits may not be readily available or covered by insurance.
+At June 30, 2014 and throughout the year, the Organization has maintained cash balances with one of its financial institutions in excess of federally insured limits.

 Contracts Receivable from State and Federal Agencies

 Contracts receivable from state and federal agencies and contract support are recorded on the accrual method as related expenses are incurred.